It’s that time of year again: holiday season.

 Holiday exercises for you

 Whether you’re dealing with family at home, traveling somewhere else, or don’t have as much time as usual, here are some exercises you can do just about anywhere, with little to no equipment.
 As long as you push yourself and move quickly from exercise to exercise, you’ll be able to get through some productive workouts in a short period of time.
 Feel free to mix and match these exercises so your out-of-gym workouts don’t get stale, while addressing every part of the body.

 Todd Durkin’s recommendations

-Todd Durkin is a renowned trainer in the world of professional sports, having worked with athletes like Drew Brees and LaDainian Tomlinson over his career.
+Todd Durkin is a renowned trainer in the world of professional sports, having worked with athletes like Drew Brees and LaDainian Tomlinson over their respective careers.
 These exercises he chose will help you get back to basics and engage every major muscle group in your body.
 Here they are, along with his reasons for selecting them:

 “Great exercise to strengthen the obliques.”
 This is the one where you lie down on your side and engage your obliques by raising your legs while lunging your free elbow toward them simultaneously.